google/grr/monitoring/grafana/README.md

 Then, go to the grafana directory using `cd grr/moniroing/grafana`.
 Now use `pip install .` to install the grr-grafanalib-module package.
 This will install `grafanalib` to your environment as well.

-You may now visit the given sample dashboards by browsing to `cd grr_grafanalib_dashboards/dashboards_to_generate`.
+You can now visit the given sample dashboards by browsing to `cd grr_grafanalib_dashboards/dashboards_to_generate`.
 This folder will contain all the individual dashboards for each GRR server component.
-In order to generate these dashboards to a format that is importable by a Grafana instance, you may run `generate-dashboards <grr_component_name>.dashboard.py`, for example: `generate-dashboards frontends.dashboard.py`.
+In order to generate these dashboards to a format that is importable by a Grafana instance, run `generate-dashboards <grr_component_name>.dashboard.py`, for example: `generate-dashboards frontends.dashboard.py`.
 After running this command, new files will be created in the folder with the names `<grr_component_name>.json`.
 This JSON file can be imported to your Grafana instance by browsing to the [Import](http://localhost:3000/dashboard/import) page,